 Where statistical disclosure rules will likely suppress data, these population bases are not included in the create a custom dataset offering.

-Instead, we are releasing pre-built multivariate datasets.
+Instead, we have published pre-built multivariate datasets.
 These datasets have already passed disclosure checks and include data for the lowest possible, non-disclosive geographies.
 Broadly, these pre-built multivariate datasets contain data relating to sexual orientation and gender identity, short-term residents, students, families, dependent children and Houses of Multiple Occupancy.

 Where to find the data

-We will publish Census 2021 multivariate datasets on our website, where you will be able to use the full flexibility on offer.
+We have published Census 2021 multivariate datasets on our website, where you are able to use the full flexibility on offer.
 See our Release Calendar for details.
 Guidance about definitions, variables and classifications can be found in the Census 2021 dictionary.